GoogleChrome/web.dev/src/site/content/en/blog/interop-2022/index.md

 Interop 2022 is a benchmark, agreed on by representatives of three major browser implementations, and developed through a process of [public nomination](https://github.com/web-platform-tests/interop-2022/labels/proposal) and review with input from [supporters](https://github.com/web-platform-tests/interop-2022/blob/main/supporters.md) [Apple](https://webkit.org/blog/12288/working-together-on-interop-2022/), [Bocoup](https://bocoup.com/blog/interop-2022), Google, [Igalia](https://igalia.com/news/interop2022.html), [Microsoft](https://aka.ms/microsoft-interop2022), and [Mozilla](https://hacks.mozilla.org/2022/03/interop-2022/).

-The benchmark focuses on 15 areas, [identified by developers](/state-of-css-2021/) as being particularly troublesome when they are missing or have compatibility issues across browsers.
+The benchmark focuses on 15 areas [identified by developers](/state-of-css-2021/) as being particularly troublesome when they are missing, or that have compatibility issues across browsers.
 All browser vendors have agreed to focus on these areas, and everyone involved is excited to get started on making the experience of developing for the web measurably better.

 {% Aside %}
-The terms "compatibility" and "interoperability" are typically distinguished by browser vendors, where compat refers to site compat, and interop refers to two or more browsers behaving the same.
-In that terminology,this effort is about interoperability and so the project has aligned with that naming.
+The terms "compatibility" and "interoperability" are typically distinguished by browser vendors, where compatibility refers to site compatibility, and interoperability refers to two or more browsers behaving the same.
+This effort is about interoperability, and so the project has aligned with that naming.
 {% endAside %}

 ## The 15 areas of focus